 What I mean by this is don’t stress about the weather or elements at play.
 If it’s windy, let that dress fly!
 Nothing will make you feel uncomfortable about your elopement photos than rain when you’re most worried about getting your hair wet.
 Embrace all that nature has to offer on your day and get down in nature.
 Let it do its thang and you do yours!

 There are so many options in the world to plan your epic adventure wedding.
-If you’re thinking of eloping somewhere that you haven’t been before, talk with your photographer on their thoughts and feedback on the area.
+If you're thinking of eloping somewhere that you haven't been before, talk with your photographer about their thoughts and feedback on the area.
 Is the ceremony location accessible?
-How many time should you allocate for hiking or travel?
+How much time should you allocate for hiking or travel?
 What is the weather like during your elopement date?
 These are all questions to talk with your photographer about.
-Being an elopement photographer, I get to travel to some pretty awesome locations and I put in a TON of research if I haven’t shot there before.
-From location scouting to hours of research, your photographer should be well prepared so when it comes to your day, you won’t have to worry about a thing.
-If you’re considering eloping in a national park, check out this guide to help you plan your elopement!
+Being an elopement photographer, I get to travel to some pretty awesome locations and I put in a TON of research if I haven't shot there before.
+From location scouting to hours of research, your photographer should be well prepared so that when it comes to your day, you won't have to worry about a thing.
+If you're considering eloping in a national park, check out this guide to help you plan your elopement!

 5) Consider eloping at a secret location